-Individuals who wish to increase their Project Management and general management marketability, be more competitive and grow their ability to manage and lead will benefit.
-Individuals who wish to raise the probability of gaining their PMP certificate quicker and at a higher probability will benefit.
+Individuals who wish to increase their Project Management and general management marketability, be more competitive, and grow their ability to manage and lead will benefit.
+Individuals who wish to raise the probability of gaining their mastery in project management and at a higher probability will benefit.
 Organizations and groups looking to standardize and leverage on a proven, successful Project Management Standard can utilize this course.

 Eligibility and Pre-Requisites

-Although anyone can participate in the IJona classes, the PMP exam has specific criteria requiring:
+Although anyone can participate in the Ijona classes, this program has specific criteria requiring:

 Are you ready to accept the Challenge?

-The Project Management Professional (PMP) Certification represents your demonstration of knowledge and behavior that you are an expert in Project Management.
+Project, Program & Portfolio Management Certification represents your demonstration of knowledge and behavior that you are an expert in Project Management.
 With this certification, you can be confident when you talk about Project Management Confidently in public, go into interviews for jobs related to Project Management (not only as a Project Manager), and grow your current Project Management Career.

 - Industry Projects

 - Exam Preparation

 - Internship Project & Certificate